Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 659 Centre St.

 This original J.P.
-Licks ice cream shop (there are now 12 in and around Boston) could be the most popular place in JP.
+Licks ice cream shop (there are now 14 in and around Boston) could be the most popular place in JP.
 Referring to itself as an ice cream maker, coffee roaster, destination, and good neighbor, J.P.
-Licks offers ice cream in dozens of flavors, as well as nonfat smoothies, frappes, floats, egg creams, and sorbets and hard and soft yogurt.
+Licks offers ice cream in dozens of flavors, as well as nonfat smoothies, frappes, floats, egg creams, and sorbets, and hard and soft yogurt.
 Each month the store has seasonal specials.
 Not to be missed is the strawberry rhubarb ice cream available each June and the pumpkin custard in the fall.
-The restaurant’s large fireplace is put to good use during winter months.
-Outdoor tables make it an inviting place in warm weather.
+The restaurant’s large fireplace is put to good use during winter months and outdoor tables make it an inviting place in warm weather.
 Everything made here is Kosher-certified.

 JP Comics and Games